reka-ai/api-examples-python/roast_my_life/workshop/README.md

 ## Introduction to Reka Vision API

-This app talks to the Reka Vision APIs to:
+The Reka Vision API provides powerful video processing and analysis capabilities, enabling you to upload, manage, and interact with videos using AI-powered question answering.
+With feature like:

+- Video Management: Upload, retrieve, list, and delete videos
+- Video Search: Find videos using semantic search
+- Video Q&A: Ask questions about video content and get AI-powered answers with streaming support
+- Metadata Tagging: Generate tags for videos
+- Highlight Reel Generation: Generate shorter highlight reels from your longer videos

+This workshop will demonstrate three key API calls:
-- List videos (via `POST {BASE_URL}/videos/get`)
+- List videos
-- Upload a video (via `POST https://vision-agent.api.reka.ai/videos/upload`)
+- Upload a video
-- Ask a Vision QA chat endpoint to “gently roast” a selected video (default `POST https://vision-agent.api.reka.ai/qa/chat`)
+- Ask a Vision QA chat to “gently roast” a selected video

-All calls use your `X-Api-Key` header.

-## Overview of Reka Vision capabilities

-High level (and relevant to this app):

-- Manage and index videos
-- Query a video with a chat-style prompt (we’ll send a “gentle roast” prompt)
-- Return a response you can display in HTML (we’ll convert the markdown reply to HTML)
+The security uses API keys passed in the `X-Api-Key` header.
+In a upcoming step you’ll get your own free key.

-## Setting up the development environment
+# Setting up the development environment

 We’ll use Python 3.9+ with Flask.
 First move into the workshop folder, then create and activate a virtual environment, and install dependencies from the provided requirements file: